Persona 4 Arena Ultimax

-Persona 4 Arena Ultimax (Note: Persona 4: The Ultimax Ultra-Suplex Hold (ペルソナ4 ジ・アルティマックス ウルトラスープレックスホールド, Perusona Fō: Ji Arutimakkusu Urutora-Sūpurekkusu Hōrudo)) is a fighting video game co-developed by Arc System Works and P-Studio, and published by Atlus.
-It was released for arcades in 2013, and for PlayStation 3 and Xbox 360 in 2014 by Atlus in Japan and North America and by Sega in PAL territories.
-Versions for Nintendo Switch, PlayStation 4, and Windows were released by Sega in March 2022.
+Persona 4 Arena Ultimax (Note: Persona 4: The Ultimax Ultra-Suplex Hold (ペルソナ4 ジ・アルティマックス ウルトラスープレックスホールド, Perusona Fō: Ji Arutimakkusu Urutora-Sūpurekkusu Hōrudo)) is a 2013 fighting video game co-developed by Arc System Works and P-Studio and published by Atlus.
+It was first released for arcades with later ports for PlayStation 3 and Xbox 360 in 2014 and Nintendo Switch, PlayStation 4, and Windows in 2022.
 A direct sequel to Persona 4 Arena, the game is a spin-off from the Persona series, itself part of the larger Megami Tensei franchise.
 Gameplay follows standard fighting game conventions, with matches between two characters with individual movesets, and special expendable abilities.

 Arena Ultimax takes place immediately after Persona 4 Arena; Arena is set two months after the events of Persona 4, and two years after Persona 3.
 After a supernatural occurrence known as the "Dark Hour" affects the town of Inaba, the Investigation Team of Persona 4 team up with the Shadow Operatives—a group formed by former members of SEES from Persona 3—to uncover the truth behind the P-1 Grand Prix and confront Sho Minazuki, a hostile Persona user.
 The storyline is told through visual novel segments.
-The original Persona 4 Arena Story Mode was included as downloadable content.
+The original Persona 4 Arena Story Mode was included as downloadable content, which was included in the 2022 release for Nintendo Switch, PlayStation 4, and Windows.

 Arena Ultimax was intended as closure for the story of Arena, beginning production following the first game's critical and commercial success.
 The main staff of Arena returned for Arena Ultimax, with the gameplay being refined based on feedback.
 The release was supported by downloadable content featuring characters and accessories.
 Selling over 280,000 units worldwide, the game was positively reviewed by critics; many cited the gameplay as superior to its predecessor.